machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ## Built-in acts

-These acts are bundled with Ghostwriter in `src/main/resources/acts`.
+Built-in acts are bundled with Ghostwriter in `src/main/resources/acts`.

 ### `help`

-Purpose: Provides user-friendly guidance about the Act feature.
+**Purpose:** Explains Ghostwriter’s Act feature and helps you discover and inspect acts.

-When to use it: Use this act when you want to understand how acts work, how to run them, how inheritance/overrides behave, or to list/inspect act definitions.
+**When to use it:** Use this act when you want to list available acts, view an act’s definition, understand how acts work, or troubleshoot act inheritance/overrides.

 ### `task`

-Purpose: A minimal, general-purpose template for running an arbitrary request in the current project context.
+**Purpose:** A simple, general-purpose act for running an arbitrary request in the current project context.

-When to use it: Use this act when you want Ghostwriter to perform a one-off task without any extra workflow (for example: explain, refactor, document, review, or implement something you describe).
+**When to use it:** Use this act for one-off tasks (explain, refactor, document, review, implement) where you want minimal workflow and you will provide the task details yourself.

 ### `commit`

-Purpose: Helps automate creating commit messages and performing commits by analyzing the working tree and running VCS commands.
+**Purpose:** Helps you create commits by checking VCS status, grouping changes, generating commit messages, and running the required git/svn commands.

-When to use it: Use this act after you have made changes and want Ghostwriter to group them into logical commits, write messages, and execute the appropriate git/svn commands.
+**When to use it:** Use this act after making changes and you want Ghostwriter to organize them into logical commits and commit them.

 ### `release-notes`

-Purpose: Generates release notes from git history and writes them into `src/changes/changes.xml` (Maven changes format).
+**Purpose:** Generates release notes from git history and appends them to `src/changes/changes.xml` (Maven changes format).

-When to use it: Use this act when preparing a release and you want a structured summary of changes between a snapshot update and the release.
+**When to use it:** Use this act when preparing a release and you want a structured summary of changes between a snapshot update and the release.

 ### `unit-tests`

-Purpose: Improves unit test coverage by building the project and using JaCoCo reports to find coverage gaps, then creating/updating tests.
+**Purpose:** Improves unit test coverage by building the project, generating a JaCoCo report, and creating/updating unit tests.

-When to use it: Use this act when you need higher unit test coverage and want Ghostwriter to generate or enhance tests under `src/test/java`.
+**When to use it:** Use this act when you want to increase test coverage and you want Ghostwriter to generate or enhance tests under `src/test/java`.

 ### `sonar-fix`

-Purpose: Fixes issues reported by SonarQube by retrieving a report (via a configured SonarQube URL/API) and applying minimal code corrections, with strict rules for `@SuppressWarnings`.
+**Purpose:** Fixes issues reported by SonarQube by retrieving a report (via a configured SonarQube URL/API) and applying minimal code corrections.
+Includes strict rules for when and how `@SuppressWarnings` may be used.

-When to use it: Use this act when you have SonarQube issues to address and want an automated workflow to remediate them safely.
+**When to use it:** Use this act when you have SonarQube issues to address and want an automated workflow to remediate them safely.

 ### `grype-fix`

-Purpose: Fixes dependency vulnerabilities found by Grype by updating affected dependencies and rebuilding to verify.
+**Purpose:** Fixes dependency vulnerabilities found by Grype by generating an SBOM (Syft), running Grype, updating dependencies, rebuilding, and documenting changes.

-When to use it: Use this act when you have Grype scan output (or can run Syft/Grype locally) and want Ghostwriter to remediate dependency CVEs/GHSAs in your build files.
+**When to use it:** Use this act when you need to remediate dependency vulnerabilities (CVEs/GHSAs) in your build files and you can run Syft/Grype in your environment.